-Online Registration: Online registration is available through MyCorning.
-Most continuing students in good academic standing will be permitted to register online during open registration periods.
-Students who meet with an academic advisor will be permitted to register prior to open registration.
-First-time, full-time students, students with pending developmental requirements and students who are not in good academic standing are strongly encouraged to consult with an advisor before registering for courses.
+Online Registration: Students can register for courses through MyCorning using Self-Service when registration opens each semester, as long as there are no holds on their account.
+Students can register on their own or meet with their assigned advisor to register when the open registration period begins.
+First-time, full-time students, students with pending developmental requirements, and those not in good academic standing are strongly encouraged to consult with an advisor before registering for courses.
 Student-initiated online registration will be blocked for courses requiring instructor consent and courses for which prerequisites have not been met.